keithn/vsvimguide/README.md

 This is largely down to personal preference, but by default, some things are slightly tricky to deal with and adaptions / compromises need to be made

-## Escape Key

-The escape key is hugely important to Vim, however, the key itself is a bit far away on many keyboards.
-So one popular option is to bind your capslock key to be escape ( there are other key combos you can bind escape to, but I think this is a good option if you never use your caps lock )

-To do this install AutoHotKey, create a file on your desktop called  "CapsToEscape.cpk" and put the following line in the file```Capslock::Esc```  (or download the file from this repository) then you can run this manually, or set it to run on startup, and magically your caps lock key will now be the esc key.
-One thing to note, ensure caps lock is OFF before running the script otherwise you'll be stuck with caps on.

 ## .vsvimrc